Serving our Customers

 If you need to make a sewer impact fee payment . . .

-Please do so with a cashier at the Sacramento County Building Assistance Center (BAC) located at 9700 Goethe Road, Sacramento, CA 95827, which is presently open only for payments Monday thru Friday from 8:30 a.m to 4:30 p.m.
+Please do so with a cashier at the Sacramento County Building Assistance Center (BAC) located at 9700 Goethe Road, Sacramento, CA 95827, which is presently open only for payments Monday thru Thursday from 8:30 a.m to 4:30 p.m. and Friday from 8:00 a.m. to 3:30 p.m.
 To confirm BAC payment processing locations or open hours, call 916-874-8250.
 Our Permits page has more detailed information on the County BACs, but it is our understanding that the Goethe BAC location is the only one currently accepting payments.
 We are not currently accepting payments at our office.

 Our current anticipated response time for all inquiries is three business days, but please be aware that response time may be delayed as circumstances evolve related to staffing and operational constraints.
 Thank you for your patience and cooperation.